pkar70/MyLibs/pkar.Uwp.Extensions/README.md

     TextBlock.ShowAppVers(withDebug As Boolean) ' sets Text to x.y.z
     Page.ShowAppVers(withDebug As Boolean)  ' creates TextBox in row=1 with app version

+    ' dialogboxes, since v1.1
+    FrameworkElement.MsgBox(message As String)
+    FrameworkElement.MsgBoxAsync(message As String) As Task
+    FrameworkElement.DialogBoxYNAsync(message As String, Optional sYes As String = "Yes", Optional sNo As String = "No") As Task(Of Boolean))
+    FrameworkElement.InputBox(message As String, Optional sDefault As String = "", Optional sYes As String = "Continue", Optional sNo As String = "Cancel") As Task(Of String)

 ### MAUI style calls